 Elements of Film

 This course is an introduction to film analysis and criticism.
 Being able to identify and interpret the various components of a film is vital to understanding the most important and influential art form of the last century and this one as well.
 We will watch films and clips in class.
 You will be assigned feature-length films to watch as homework as well as readings from the required text.
-There will be a class blog in which you can participate.
+There will be three papers due during the semester.

 Class Blog: http://filmelements.blogspot.com.
 You will be invited to post on this website.